WGillian/learn-programming/resources/LodashCheatSheet.md

 `_.includes` checks whether a given value is included in a collection.
 The collection can be a string.
 You can dictate from which index position you would like to search from.
 If fromIndex is negative, it's used as the offset from the end of collection.

 * `collection` can be an array, an object or a string.
-* `value` can be an type of value: a string, an integer, a boolean.
+* `value` can be any type of value: a string, an integer, a boolean.
 * `fromIndex` the index to search from.
 * Returns a boolean: True if the value is included, False if else.